Treact - Recursive Components in React

 import allTrees from "./data.json";

-type Tree = typeof allTrees[number];
+type Taxa = typeof allTrees[number];

-type TaxonomicRank = keyof Tree;
+type TaxonomicRank = keyof Taxa;

-type TaxonomyProps = { children: Array<Tree>; rank: TaxonomicRank }
+type TaxonomyProps = {

-const taxonomicRanks: Array<TaxonomicRank> = [
+const taxonomies: Array<TaxonomicRank> = [

 "Kingdom",